pomadgw/famicomjs/src/6502/instructions/addressings/README.md

 ## Accumulator

-Instructions using this mode (not really an addressing mode) will able to directly use value of accumulator (register `A`).
-Since it is implied that accumulator value is used, the instruction length will be only one byte (the opcode only).
+Instructions using this mode (not really an addressing mode) will be able to directly operate on the accumulator (register `A`).
+Since it is implied that accumulator is the source and destination of the operation, the instruction length will be only one byte (the opcode only).

 For example, instruction `ASL A` is represented in binary format simply as `0A`.